MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ## Process and Unattended RPA capacity insights

-The '**Process and unattended capacity insights**' card informs the user of operation health and gives him recommendation in case of compliance issues:
+The '**Process and unattended capacity insights**' card informs the user of operation health and gives them recommendation in case of compliance issues:

 ![Unattended capacity insight](media/capacity-utilization/unattended-capacity-insight.png)